Goose down sleeping bags have many advantages - but they might not be the best option for family camping.

 Here's what you need to know about down sleeping bag cleaning and about sleeping bag storage.

 Down is very squishable.
-It packs very small, compared to a synthetic bag of similar warmth.
+You can compress it down into a very small volume, compared to a synthetic bag of similar warmth.

-The duck and goose down sleeping bag on the right is actually much warmer than the bulkier synthetic bag on the left.
+The goose down sleeping bag on the right is actually much warmer than the bulkier synthetic bag on the left.

 This is especially important to backpackers, but is relevant for car campers too.
 There is a limited amount of space in even the largest of vehicles!

 Down filled sleeping bags are more expensive than synthetic bags.
-Buying a good duck and goose down sleeping bag is a big investment.
+Buying a good goose down sleeping bag is a big investment.

 That investment will pay off in the long run, though, since down lasts for such a long time.

-Some people are sensitive or even allergic to down.
+Some people may be sensitive or even allergic to goose down.

 Down loses virtually all of its insulating power when it is wet - and it takes a very long time to dry.